Here are several ways to import photos and videos from your phone, camera, other device or disc.

 Tap or click the drive with your photos and videos.

 Find the photos you want to import, select them, then copy them to a new folder.
-If you'd like to see them in the Photos app, copy them into the Pictures folder on your PC or on SkyDrive.
+If you’d like to see them in the Photos app, copy them into the Pictures folder on your PC or in OneDrive.

 There are many possible reasons why a PC can't see a device.
-Here's a list of common troubleshooting tips:
+Here’s a list of things to try when you get that message.

-Update the drivers and check forums: With hardware changing all the time, the drivers might need updating or there might be a known issue.
+Update the drivers and check forums.
+With hardware changing all the time, the drivers might need updating or there might be a known problem.
 You can install driver updates from the manufacturer or you can use your PC's default drivers.
-You can also check the
+You can also check the Windows forum

 or the manufacturer's website for more information about your specific problem.